 In some cases, it can be less expensive to build a lane home than to buy a condo in Vancouver.
 This allows people to create rental spaces while adding an income suite to their property.
 One result is an interesting and unique opportunity for people to downsize on their own property without having to leave their land.
 Renting the main, larger house will undoubtedly net a larger monthly amount for homeowners while providing larger spaces for families who want more square footage.

 It will be interesting to see how the advocacy for tiny homes evolves when you consider the city has allowed lane homes for the same reason.
 There are many places in the US where 'tiny homes' are a very common type of dwelling.
 For now, they aren’t zoned in the City of Vancouver and we will have to wait and see whether or not that will change.

 Laneway housing is a novel solution to Vancouver’s real estate crunch, letting homeowners build these structures and use them – or rent them out to tenants.
 Vancouver allows these structures in special single-family zones.
-It’s likely only a matter of time before population pressure see lane homes sprouting up in more neighborhoods.
+It’s likely only a matter of time before population pressure results in lane homes sprouting up more often and in more neighborhoods.

 We’re part of this trend, building and designing lane homes for our clients throughout the Vancouver area.
 What is a laneway house – and am I eligible as a homeowner to build one?

 You’ll need a minimum space of 9.8 meters in width, significant separation from the main house, laneway access and other considerations – and even then, the impact on neighbourhood privacy will be considered by the City before you can go ahead.